miyagawa/hubot-standup/README.md

 ```

 You can create as many teams as you want.

+**Note**: This setup process hopefully won't be necessary in the future, when Hubot properly implements an API to get the list of online users in a room.
+So that everyone in a standup room == standup participants.

+### Start the standup

 Hubot won't schedule the standup for you (yet), you have to start it by yourself when it's time.